kleewho/clogrid/README.md

 * how much different (worse) is work with clojure in IDEA
 * show exception/error handling

+### Endpoints

+We expose two endpoints:

+* `/:region/grid.json` - all channels with broadcasts in next 6h
+* `/:region/:channel.json` - channel with broadcasts in next 6h

 ## Clojure - few things for a start

 ### Defining things